top of page

 5. The Cultural Life That Actually Fits Reality

-Within a few miles, we have the Saint Louis Art Museum, the Missouri Botanical Garden, the St. Louis Symphony Orchestra, and Forest Park.
+Within a few miles, you have the Saint Louis Art Museum, the Missouri History Museum, the St. Louis Symphony, the Rep, Stages, the Muny, Kemper Lane, and Forest Park, to name a few.

-Cities built entirely around work collapse when work fades.
+Cities built entirely around work often collapse when work fades.
 St. Louis still has civic texture.
 Clubs.
 Boards.
 Congregations.
+Volunteerism.
 Neighborhood rhythms.
-For seniors and retirees, that matters more than any amenity list.
+For seniors and retirees, that can matter more than any amenity list.

 Acclimate tours have changed.
-We still tour schools, but we also tour retirement communities.
-We walk neighborhoods and stop at places where someone says, "My mother might like this."
+We still tour schools, but we also tour community centers.
+Libraries.
+Churches and mother-in-law suites.
+We walk neighborhoods and stop at places where someone says, "My Dad would love this."

 And they are also the years when most people's parents are crossing the independence rubicon.

-So executives across America are being asked to make an impossible choice: take the job or stay close.
-Their decision is not only made in the boardroom.
-It is being made at the kitchen table.
+So executives across America are being asked to choose.
+Take the dream job or stay close.
+That decision isn't made in the boardroom.
+It's made at the kitchen table.

-The companies that figure this out first will have an advantage that their competitors cannot replicate overnight.
+The organizations that figure this out first will have an advantage their competitors cannot replicate overnight.

 For years, St. Louis has tried to convince the world it is young.
 But the country is aging, and the cities that win will be the ones where life works across generations.